fabiana2611/fabiana2611.github.io/_posts/may19/2019-05-16-welcome-to-jekyll.markdown

 The first step is to create an account on github, of course.
 After that, you have to create a repository with your username followed by 'github.io'.
 The next step you need to have some tool to manage the repository.
 I downloaded the [GitHub Desktop](https://desktop.github.com/).
 To edit the files I am using the [Atom](https://atom.io/).

-To help you with your pages you can use [Jekyll](https://jekyllrb.com/) that is integrated with GitHub Pages.
+To help you with your pages you can use [Jekyll][jekyll-docs] that is integrated with GitHub Pages.
 There is great [tutorial](https://jekyllrb.com/tutorials/video-walkthroughs/) that will help you to get an overview of the Jekyll.
 If you use MacOS, like me, you need be sure about the version of ruby.
 Jekyll need the version 2.4 installed.
 For more detail you can read that [here](https://jekyllrb.com/docs/installation/macos/).

 <h3>Facilities</h3>